allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_frames.md

 ## Frame Viewer

-Frame viewer allows you to view and edit annotations which can be FrameGroup objects (Regions of Interest) and FrameGroup labels applied to the entire frame not a region of the frame, the frame details (see [frames](../frames.md)), frame metadata, the raw data source URI, as well as providing navigation and viewing tools.
+Frame viewer lets you view and edit annotations which can be FrameGroup objects (Regions of Interest) and FrameGroup labels applied to the entire frame not a region of the frame, the frame details (see [frames](../frames.md)), frame metadata, the raw data source URI, as well as providing navigation and viewing tools.